reactome/content-service/Readme.md

 ![Logo](https://cdn.evbuc.com/images/3621635/40070539972/1/logo.png)

-# Reactome Content Service
+# Reactome Content

-## What is the Reactome Content Service
+## What is the Reactome Content

 ...